MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ---
 # span Class (C++ Standard Library)

-Provides a lightweight, single-dimension, view over a contiguous sequence of objects.
+Provides a lightweight view over a contiguous sequence of objects.
 A span provides a typesafe way to iterate over, and index into, objects that are arranged back-to-back in memory.

 If you would have typically accessed a sequence of back-to-back objects using a pointer indexed by the size of the objects, span is a safer, lightweight alternative.

-A span can be static-size (determined at compile time) or dynamic-size (determined at runtime).
+A span's size is determined at compile time by specifying it as part of the template declaration, or at runtime by specifying `dynamic-size`.

 ## Syntax